 - Understanding key benefits associated with implementing these technologies

 - Processes for planning and implementation

 Producing sterile preparations with IV workflow and IV robotics has many advantages including increased safety, improved quality, and financial savings.
-IV robotic technology also ensures that the preparation process is the same every time, reducing opportunity for human error.
+IV compounding robot also ensures that the preparation process is the same every time, reducing opportunity for human error.

 Simply put: IV automation and technology-enabled services are helping health systems to take greater control of their IV preparation supply.